littlehorse-enterprises/littlehorse/docs/QUICKSTART_DOCKER.md

 ```
 docker run --rm -it -d -p 2023:2023 public.ecr.aws/k7z9g8i4/littlehorse-standalone:latest
 ```

+> This example is intended to be used in development environments.

 > To persist the data, add an option volume: `-v lh-data:/data`.